practisec/pwnedhub/README.md

     * To launch as a daemon (no terminal logging), add the `-d` switch.

+6. Modify the hosts file to create the following records:

+    ```
+    127.0.0.1   pwnedhub.com
+    127.0.0.1   api.pwnedhub.com
+    ```

+7. Visit the application at http://pwnedhub.com.

-6. When done using PwnedHub, clean up the Docker environment with the following command:
+8. When done using PwnedHub, clean up the Docker environment with the following command:

     ```
     docker-compose down